- Marijuana and Terpenes: An OverviewPosted 1378 days ago

 Can Marijuana Help Manage Depression?

-TruthOnPot.com – A link between marijuana use and depression is often suggested, as studies seem to show that a significant portion of marijuana users also suffer from depression.
+TruthOnPot.com – A link between marijuana use and depression is often suggested, as studies show that marijuana users are more likely to suffer from depression.

-Even still, experts believe that depression is not directly caused by marijuana use, but rather happens to share a common set of underlying genetic and environmental factors that predispose individuals to both depression and marijuana use.
+However, research suggests depression is not directly caused by marijuana use.
+Instead, experts believe that a common set of genetic and environmental factors may predispose individuals to both depression and marijuana use.

-Moreover, a growing body of research suggests that marijuana may be beneficial in the treatment of depression.
-This has been confirmed by patients themselves, as a survey conducted in 2005 found that 22% of medical marijuana patients in the UK indicated using marijuana for depression.
+What’s more, a growing body of research suggests that marijuana may be beneficial in the treatment of depression.
+This is supported by patients themselves, as a survey conducted in 2005 found that 22% of medical marijuana patients in the UK indicated using marijuana for depression.

 What is Depression?